 Jane Ellen

 Jane Ellen is an active composer, performer (piano, keyboard), and recording artist, with four CDs and over 50 print publications to her credit.
 Her catalogue to date includes works for chamber ensemble, solo instruments, choir and keyboard, school, and church.
 Jane's film credits include the theme for the film documentary The Man Who Lost the Civil War (2002), the soundtrack to the German film Ekkelins Knecht (2008), and works in the soundtrack to the HS Maju Productions film Lukisan Hati (2010).
 Her radio work includes the soundtrack for two radio productions written and produced by Chris Dale; and for six years Jane collaborated on scripts for the national award-winning children's radio program Boombox Classroom.
 Passionate about theatre, Jane has collaborated with playwrights Christina Hamlett and Kathleen Matthews on several projects and works frequently in collaboration with lyricist Claire Roth.
+She has lectured on music, history, and entertainment to numerous communities decades.

 Gretchen Van Houten